-There are a lot of rules and best practices to follow when it comes to skin care.
+There are a lot of rules and best practices to follow when it comes to skincare.
 One subject in particular that seems to have the masses intrigued is exfoliation.
-Aside from the most common queries being how often should you exfoliate, and what’s the difference between chemical and physical exfoliation, another popular question skin-care experts hear is: Is it safe to use a chemical exfoliator like an alpha-hydroxy-acid or beta-hydroxy-acid if you’re already using retinol?
+Aside from the most common queries around how often should you exfoliate and the difference between chemical and physical exfoliation, another popular question skincare experts hear is: Is it safe to use a chemical exfoliator like an alpha-hydroxy-acid or beta-hydroxy-acid if you’re already using retinol?
 We consulted with Dr. Ted Lain, a board-certified dermatologist based in Austin, Texas, to get answers.

-So, Is It Safe to Use a Chemical Exfoliator If You’re Already Using Retinol?
+Is It Safe to Use an AHA or BHA if You’re Using Retinol?

 “If your skin has already adjusted to the retinol — whether prescription or over-the-counter — meaning no visible signs of redness or scaling, then yes, it is safe to use a mild exfoliator,” says Dr. Lain.
-“I would recommend starting with a cleanser containing either lipohydroxy acid or lactic acid because these are the more gentle chemical exfoliating ingredients.”
+“I would recommend starting with a cleanser containing either lipo-hydroxy acid (LHA) or lactic acid (an AHA) because these are the more gentle chemical exfoliating ingredients.”

 “I advise starting with retinol applied at night with a moisturizer and gentle cleanser, and using the same cleanser and a broad-spectrum sunscreen in the morning,” says Dr. Lain.
-“If after 4-6 weeks of use the skin is healthy with no signs of redness or scaling, then you can start to use a gentle chemical exfoliator in the morning, followed by broad-spectrum sunscreen.”
+“If after four to six weeks of use the skin is healthy with no signs of redness or scaling, then you can start to use a gentle chemical exfoliator in the morning, followed by broad-spectrum sunscreen.”

 In need of a chemical exfoliant?
 Try the L'Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum, which works to even skin tone and reduce the appearance of wrinkles.

 Design: Hannah Packer